 Hanna Rosa, is from Brazil and a soon to be 10th grader attending Mosenson Eilte Academy in Hod HaSharon.
 She suggested students remember to bring books in their native language for reading, as well as some of their favorite board or card games to have fun with during free time—to play solo but also as a great way to meet new friends.
 And if you play a musical instrument you love—remember to bring that too, she said!

-Tamara Lee Doron, Naale Coordinator at WIZO Hadassim Youth Village reminds students that because of the unique situation now with the COVID-19 virus, they will need to be in quarantine when they first arrive so having a playlist of some of your favorite music already on hand is a good idea.
+Tamara Lee Doron, Naale Coordinator at WIZO Hadassim Youth Village reminds students that having a playlist of some of your favorite music already on hand is a good idea.

 “Remember, this is an opportunity for starting something new.
 It’s important to come with an open mind and be ready to meet up with students from different countries.
 Share your experiences with other students and this way you will make friends more easily!” she said.